Commodified Freedom

 It would be easy to dismiss our culture’s obsession with sex as sensationalism—just another tactic aimed at capturing our attention spans.
 But the constant undercurrent that laces every conversation, marketing campaign, and first date makes me wonder if it’s the other way around.
 What if the phrase was inverted?
 What if it’s not “all about sex,” but rather that sex is all about something else?

-Read the full letter at The Harper Review
+Read the full letter on The Harper Review